apryakhin/legion.stanford.edu/gasnet.md

 that the examples shown here demonstrate some of the GASNet features necessary for performance but are in no way comprehensive.
-In all cases users should always consult the [GASNet Documentation](http://gasnet.lbl.gov/) to ensure that they ascertain the highest possible performance installation for their target machine.
+In all cases users should always consult the [GASNet Documentation](http://gasnet.lbl.gov/) to ensure that they obtain the highest possible performance installation for their target machine.

 Below is a configure command that we use for our installation of GASNet on the [Keeneland supercomputer](http://keeneland.gatech.edu/).
+(Note that this example uses a very old version of GASNet.
+Please use the most recent GASNet release if possible, and keep in mind scripts or options may now be named differently than what is shown below.)

 {% highlight bash %}
 ./configure --prefix=/nics/d/home/sequoia/gasnet-1.22.0/ --enable-ibv \